Cosmetics & Dermatology

 Understanding cellular repair mechanisms and promoting the production of key proteins like collagen and elastin.

 At oloBion, we provide cutting-edge omics services designed to empower researchers in the Cosmetics & Dermatology industry.
 With our state-of-the-art technology and the expertise of our team, we help you unlock the full potential of your analytes, driving discovery, innovation, and impactful solutions.
-Our portfolio includes both Untargeted and Targeted OMICS services, as well as ADME-DMPK assays, all tailored to meet the specific needs of your research.
+Our portfolio includes both Untargeted and Targeted metabolomics, lipidomics and proteomics services, as well as ADME-DMPK assays, all tailored to meet the specific needs of your research.

 Technique: LC-MS/MS